RobOsipo/Social_Media__GraphQL/README.md

-## A GraphQL for building social media websites
+## A GraphQL API for building social media websites
 ***still has a few things under construction***